sgougi/blueprints-jpa-graph/README.md

 Weak points
 ========
 * IndexableGraph and KeyIndexableGraph have poorer performance than native GraphDBs.
-* Adding massive data at one commit is very slow, then we should divide massive data into a plurality of sub-blocks.
+* In case of using EclipseLink and Hibernate, adding massive data at one commit is very slow, then we should divide massive data into a plurality of sub-blocks.
 * I am poor in English.

 Micro benchmark only as a guide